rust-lang/rust-mode/README.md

 `(require 'rust-mode)`

 ## straight
+TODO holocircuit: Work this out.

 [straight.el](https://github.com/raxod502/straight.el#install-packages) clones each of your packages directly from its source.
 There are good additional [installation instructions](https://github.crookster.org/switching-to-straight.el-from-emacs-26-builtin-package.el/) for moving your package management from package.el to straight.

 ## Manual Installation

-Add this to your init.el:
+Clone this repository locally, and add this to your init.el:

 ``` elisp
 (add-to-list 'load-path "/path/to/rust-mode/")